nchmielewski/fun/horses/README.md

 # horses
 Program to handle stats of minecraft horses.
-The stats can be calculated and then kept in a database.
+The stats can be calculated/measured and then kept in a database.
 By using this tool, we can better manage stats of the herd to breed the most perfect horse possible.

 ### How is this done?